Albocoder/MLProject/README.md

 # MLProject
 This is a project for CS464 Machine Learning.
-Members: Erin Avllazagaj &amp; Arash Ashrafnejad
+Members: Arash Ashrafnejad & Erin Avllazagaj(me)